 Then, furthermore, with regard to the alleged fact that in the earliest sources, out of which according to the critic theory the Pentateuch was constructed, there is mention made of another or second tent, different from the Mosaic structure, we have to say with respect to this objection, first of all, that it is far from being proven that there are in the Pentateuch any such oldest sources as the critics allege.
-That item is only a part of the still unproven theory of the higher critics, in their interpretation of the Old Testament (The fact of the higher-critic theory being as yet in an unproven state might be, urged as one important consideration in favour of the Tabernacle's real existence; and especially could such an argument be legitimately made, inasmuch as the proof of the correctness of that theory does not all come from an assured non-existence of the Mosaic structure.
-But since an argument of that kind would be, to some extent at least, "reasoning in a circle," we do not make use of it.).
+That item is only a part of the still unproven theory of the higher critics, in their interpretation of the Old Testament.

+The fact of the higher-critic theory being as yet in an unproven state might be urged as one important consideration in favor of the Tabernacle's real existence; and especially could such an argument be legitimately made, inasmuch as the proof of the correctness of that theory does not all come from an assured non-existence of the Mosaic structure.
+But since an argument of that kind would he, to some extent at least, "reasoning in a circle," we do not make use of it.

 And then, secondly, we might say, respecting this objection, that it is a difficulty which orthodox scholars have often noticed and which they have explained in various ways.
 Perhaps the best explanation is to allow the reality of the difficulty and to attribute it to some obscurity or even seeming contradiction existing in the Pentateuchal notices.
-But whatever the real difficulty may be, it certainly is not insuperable; and a very good explanation of it is that there were really two tents, but one of them, that is, the smaller tent, was only a kind of provisional structure, perhaps the dwellingplace of Moses, which was used also for religious purposes, while the larger or Sinaitic Tabernacle was being prepared (Notices of such smaller tent seem to be made in Ex.
-33:7-11; Num.
-11:16; 12:4, 5, and Deut.
-31:14, 15; and from these various passages the critics claim that they can discover at least three points of difference existing between this smaller tent and the larger or Levitical one.
-These differences are as follows: (1) The smaller tent was always pitched outside the camp; but according to the priestly or Levitical history the larger tent was located within the camp.
-(2) The smaller tent was only a place of Jehovah's revelation, or of his communing with his people; but the larger or priestly structure was, besides, a place of most elaborate worship.
+But whatever the real difficulty may be, it certainly is not insuperable; and a very good explanation of it is that there were really two tents, but one of them, that is, the smaller tent, was only a kind of provisional structure, perhaps the dwelling-place of Moses, which was used also for religious purposes, while the larger or Sinaitic Tabernacle was being prepared.

+Notices of such smaller tent seem to be made in ^{CERD}Exodus 33:7-11; ^{CHII6}Numbers 11:16; 12:4,5, and ^{CERD}Deuteronomy 31:14,15; and from these various passages the critics claim that they can discover at least three points of difference existing between this smaller tent and the larger or Levitical one.
+These differences are as follows:

+(1) The smaller tent was always pitched outside the camp; but according to the priestly or Levitical history the larger tent was located within the camp.

+(2) The smaller tent was only a place Of Jehovah's revelation, or of his communing with his people; but the larger or priestly structure was, besides, a place of most elaborate worship.

 (3) In the Levitical or larger tent the priests and Levites regularly served, but in the smaller structure it was only Joshua, the "servant" of Moses, who had charge of the building.
-All these differences, however, are easily explained by the theory, given above, of there having been really two tents.
-Besides, it should be observed that after Moses' death no further mention is made in the Scriptures of this smaller structure; which fact would seem to be a strong proof that the smaller one of the two tents was, primarily at least. a private structure used by Moses.) .

 With some allowance for one or two statements made in the Pentateuch which seem not fully to accord with this view, it will answer all the real exigencies of the case.
 Or, at all events, nearly any explanation which preserves the integrity of the Pentateuchal literature, and tries to reconcile its seeming differences of statement, on the ground that this literature deals with facts, and is not in large share pure fiction, is vastly preferable to any of the theories which the critics have thus far advanced with regard to this matter.